One of the best American road trips we took was our family roadie starting in Nashville to Memphis, ending in New Orleans!

 Day 5 : Central BBQ and Martin Luther King’s memorial

-I’d wanted to try Memphis style pulled pork so Googled the best places in Memphis and found Central BBQ.
+I’d wanted to try Memphis BBQ so Googled the best places in Memphis and found Central BBQ.
+Good choice!
 This store is so popular they now have three shops.
-I had emailed them from NZ and had a plan to go in Monday morning to meet the manager and learn how to make pork sliders.
+I had emailed them from NZ and had a plan to go in Monday morning to meet the manager and learn how to make pork sliders which you can read on this post as we all rocked up and got to sample the most delicious fall-apart pulled pork I’ve ever had!
+Then we went back for dinner and tried the rest of the food 😀

 Right across the road from here is the infamous Lorraine Motel where Martin Luther King Jnr was shot and killed.
 It’s now a memorial and the motel room has not been touched since the day he was shot down by a guy with a gun in the bathroom of the hostel opposite.
 Eerily this bathroom – and building – is now the Martin Luther King Jnr Museum where you can track the time line (and sight-line) of both protagonists until the moment of that fatal shot.